 The Wednesday Walk Through

-With out any further ado, let’s start the Wednesday Walk Through…
+Without any further ado, let’t start the Wednesday Walk Through…

-5 Things I wont forget about Week 1
+5 Things I wont Forget about Week 5

 Instead of power rankings, each week in the WWT we will look at what the playoff situation would look like in each conference if the season ended today.
 It will be interesting to see this list evolve from week-to-week.

 North- Minnesota Vikings

 Wild Cars 2- San Francisco 49ers

 Wild Card 2- Pittsburgh Steelers